Aesthetics & Cosmetic Dermatology

-Aviation Medical Examiner (AME) is a physician designated by the local aviation authority and given the authority to perform flight physical examinations and issue aviation medical certificates.
+Aviation Medical Examiner (AME) is a physician designated by the Federal Aviation Administration and given the authority to perform flight physical examinations and issue aviation medical certificates if the applicant meets FAA standards.
 AMEs are practitioners of aviation medicine, although most are also qualified in other medical specialties.
-The military equivalent of the AME is the flight surgeon.

 What class flight physical you have is determined by what kind of flying you are doing or will do

 - Class I, airline transport pilot.
 This is renewed every six months